Vishva961/Sales-Analysis-in-Excel/README.md

-# Sales-Analysis-in-Excel
-This document provides a high-level summary of the sales performance at FNP based on a detailed dashboard analysis.
-It includes:

-Total order and revenue figures
+# 📊 Sales Analysis in Excel

+This project presents a **comprehensive sales performance analysis for FNP** using an interactive Excel dashboard.
+The analysis provides valuable insights into customer behavior, revenue trends, and operational performance, enabling data-driven decision-making.

+### 🔑 Key Highlights

+* **Overall Performance**: Total orders, revenue, and key business KPIs
-Key customer metrics such as average spend and delivery time
+* **Customer Insights**: Average spend per customer and delivery time analysis

-Revenue insights by occasion, category, and product
+* **Revenue Breakdown**: By occasion, category, and product line

-Temporal trends by month and day
+* **Time Trends**: Sales performance by month and day

-Geographic breakdown by top cities

-Strategic business recommendations based on data patterns

-A concluding section highlighting the value of data-driven decisions

-This summary supports stakeholders in quickly understanding the company’s performance and identifying areas for growth and optimization.
+* **Geographic Insights**: Top-performing cities and regions
+* **Business Recommendations**: Strategic suggestions for growth and optimization

+### 🎯 Outcome

+This analysis equips stakeholders with a clear, data-backed view of company performance, helping identify opportunities to increase revenue, optimize operations, and improve customer experience.